-This task rotation will work as you work through each famous woman's contributions.

-Introduce each woman with literature and additional resources.
+- \ This task rotation will work as you work through each famous woman's contributions. - \ Introduce each woman with literature and additional resources.

-K-2 All conceptual activities must include discussing and/or relating to the selected generalization(s) through essential questions.
+All conceptual activities must include discussing and/or relating to the selected generalization(s) through essential questions.

-Mastery Learner (A) Sensing- Thinking Interpersonal Learner (B) Sensing-Feeling Construct a time-line that sequenced the events that lead to the change in society.
-Journal Reflection Remembering what you know about (ex.
+Construct a time-line that sequenced the events that lead to the change in society.

+Journal Reflection

+Remembering what you know about (ex.
 Rachel Carson), what need for change did she identify and how was that need demonstrated?

 Decide which intelligent behaviors of the woman studied you can identify with.
 Discuss with a partner how you could use these intelligent behaviors to identify and make a change.
 If available record discussions.

+$V_x_L_x_S_M_B_P_I_x_N$

-V_x_L_x_SMBPI_x_N V_x_L_S_M_B_x_P_x_I_x_N Understanding Learner (C) Intuitive-Thinking Self-Expressive Learner (D) Intuitive-Feeling Given various musical selections, choose one piece that exemplifies the characteristics of the women being studied.
+Given various musical selections, choose one piece that exemplifies the characteristics of the women being studied.
 Explain why you made the choice.

+Journal Reflection

+Convince classmate that your musical choice is the best possible selection for the woman being studied.

+$V_x_L_S_M_B_x_P_x_I_x_N$

-Picture Work Inductive Activity: Generate a list of words that would describe the woman being studied a the changes she made to society.
-Using the words, w a poem that articulates the woman, the need for chan and the change made.
-Journal Reflection Convince classmate that your musical choice is the best possible selection for the woman being studied.
+Picture Work Inductive Activity: Generate a list of words that would describe the woman being studied and the changes she made to society.
+Using the words, write a poem that articulates the woman, the need for change and the change made.

 Journal Reflection Brainstorm words that you would use to describe yourself when making a change.
-V_x_L_x_SM_x_BP_x_I_x_N V_x_L_S_M_B_P_I_x_N

-Mary Rose Curry, Hickory City Sharon Shreve, Aversboro Elementary Revised 2005
+$V_x_L_S_M_B_P_I_x_N$